pattonsgirl/CEG3120/Projects/Project3/Rubric.md

 1. Project description
    - Provide an overview of the project goal
    - Provide a description of how to use the CF template to create a stack and what resources are created.
+   - **Diagram** of how the load balancer works in context of your resources
 2. `ssh` within VPC:
    - Describe how the file is configured on each instance and what the benefit is
    - Document how to `ssh` among the instances